ardunn/alexdunn.io/hugo/content/posts/rpi_time_machine.md

     /dev/sda2  409640 3906701271 3906291632  1.8T Apple HFS/HFS+

+There can be problems if you don't allow the correct user rights on the mounted disk though.
+The easiest way to solve this is just by changing the owner and permissions of the mounted disk.
+Once mounted, enter (of course changing the mountpoint to your mountpoint and user)

+    raz@pi: sudo chown /home/raz/disk2 raz
+    raz@pi: sudo chmod 777 /home/raz/disk2

 **The hfs filesystem is now mounted and ready to be used by samba!**

 ### Step C2: Writing the samba config file.